Limit-Theory-Redux/ltheory/engine/lib/phx/src/ui/hmgui/README.md

 In addition to a parent Container's layout model, the positioning of elements in a Container is also affected by several properties of child elements:

-- **alignment** - telling an element to attach one or more of its four sides (Left, Right, Top and Bottom) to its parent's side, center element or stretch
+- **alignment** - telling an element to attach one or more of its four sides (Left, Right, Top and Bottom) to its parent's side, to be centered in its parent, or to stretch as far as possible (inside its parent) either vertically or horizontally
 - **fixed/percent size** - telling an element to either:
   - span a fixed size in pixels, or
   - expand, if possible, to a percentage of its parent's size